Deer Park, WA Green Funeral Services

-As a full-service green funeral home, Return Home provides immediate need and pre-arranged human composting services to Deer Park, WA.
+As a full-service green funeral home, Return Home provides immediate need and pre-arranged Terramation (human composting) services to Deer Park, WA.
 Our process gently transforms human remains into life-giving soil, continuing the cycle of life.

 Terramation is the process of gently transforming human remains into life-giving soil that can then be used in gardens or to revitalize land.
 Our proprietary process takes roughly 60 days, and is truly the most ethical, gentle, and sustainable death care option available.
 Using only organic materials – straw, alfalfa, sawdust, and air – the naturally occurring microbes in the body become super-active and gently transform the body into life-giving soil.